 TJ Hartman, Marketing Manager, National Processing

-Focus on maintaining your bills payments on time because this is the part lenders care the most about.
-You can build a good payment habit by making your monthly bills payment automatic—you can set an automatic schedule to transfer funds from your savings account directly to pay your loans/credit cards.
+Focus on maintaining your bill payments on time because this is the part lenders care the most about.
+You can build a good payment habit by making your monthly bill payments automatic—you can set up an automatic schedule to transfer funds from your savings account directly to pay your loans and credit cards.
 Sustaining these payments builds good habits and showcases your overall financial health.

-5. Borrow From Lenders That Report to Credit Bureaus
+22. Borrow from Lenders That Report to Credit Bureaus

 Julie Pukas, Head of U.S. Bankcard and Merchant Services, TD Bank